ANZCOR Guidelines

 arrow icon

 Hyperglycaemia means having a high blood glucose level.
-Common causes of hyperglycaemia include inadequate levels of insulin or incorrect doses of diabetes oral medications, infections, excess carbohydrate intake, and stressful situations.
-Hyperglycaemia can develop over hours or days, and many people do not experience symptoms from hyperglycaemia until their blood glucose levels are extremely high.
+Common causes of hyperglycaemia include inadequate levels of insulin or incorrect doses of diabetes oral medications, illness, infections, excess carbohydrate intake, and stressful situations.
+Many people do not experience symptoms from hyperglycaemia until their blood glucose levels are extremely high.
 Hyperglycaemia can also occur at the time of initial diagnosis of diabetes, and may go unrecognised until the person is clearly unwell.
-If untreated, the person gradually deteriorates, and can go into a coma.
+If untreated, the person gradually deteriorates, and can go into life threatening conditions such as Diabetic ketoacidosis (DKA), Hyperosmolar hyperglycemic state (HHS) and coma.

 3.2